cairnsgames/react-capacitor-bootstrap/README.md

 in the .env file you can chnage the brand name to see impact of chnages

-A .env file needs a new
+A .env file chnage needs a new npm start npm run sync
-npm start
-npm run sync